YeElysia/Image-cal/README.md

 - Part of the code of this project is based on [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) (AGPL-3.0 license).
 - Due to the restrictions of AGPL, this project adopts the AGPL-3.0 license as a whole.
+- This is my first time using AGPL-3.0 License.
+Please point out any errors.

 ## Installation